msabir10/Final_Project/README.md

 We have also used the SELU activation functions in layers 2 & 3 and in the output layer of the model.

-The initial model accuracy was lower than expected at 0.07 Adjusted R-Sqaure.
+The initial model accuracy was lower than expected at 0.07 Adjusted R-Square.
 Hence, we have expanded the list of features and replaced the SELU activation function with RELU at all layers, which generated higher accuracy.

 Another major change described in **Data Transformation** section was introducing initial data transformation with unsupervised learning breaking the data into 6 clusters and fitting individual model for each cluster.

 ### Description of how we have trained the model thus far, and any additional training that will take place

-Before training the model, we ensured that the data was clean and separated it into Trainign and Test datasets (see **Description of how data was split into training and testing sets**).
+Before training the model, we ensured that the data was clean and separated it into Training and Test datasets (see **Description of how data was split into training and testing sets**).
 The datasets have been normalized with the StandardScaler (see **Description of preliminary data preprocessing**).
 Then, the datasets have been clustered into 6 clusters based on the unsupervised machine learning model (see **Data transformation**).

 **Data Scaling**